 In this section, we consider three main families of outcomes.
-First, we test whether the contract offer described in Section 3 increased adoption of Aflasafe, using the administrative and self-reported measures of adoption.
-Second, we estimate intent-to-treat (ITT) and treatment-effect-on-the-treated (TOT) effects on quality (aflatoxin standard compliance).
+First, we focus on individual barriers and test whether the intervention described in Section 3 increased farmers' adoption of Aflasafe, using both administrative and self-reported measures.
+Second, we discuss market-level barriers to quality upgrading along the value chain, and test whether the intervention impacted output aggregation by cooperatives.
+Third, we estimate intent-to-treat (ITT) and treatment-effect-on-the-treated (TOT) effects of our intervention on quality (aflatoxin standard compliance).
 Third, we estimate ITT and TOT effects on commercialization behavior (output sales to the cooperative).
-We discuss how relationship value and behavioral mechanisms interact with commercialization decisions.
 For each TOT regression, we present estimates in which we instrument for the administrative adoption measure in the main body of the text, and show comparable TOT estimates using self-reported adoption in Appendix B.